 Hi there.
 Nice to meet you.
 I'm Rabbi Rachel Barenblat.
 I've been blogging as the Velveteen Rabbi since 2003.
 I can't take credit for my blog's clever title.
 As my first post notes, the name is borrowed from a cartoon by Jennifer Berman, which has hung over my desk since college.
-In April of 2008, Time.com named Velveteen Rabbi one of their top 25 blogs in their first annual blog index.
+In April of 2008, TIME named Velveteen Rabbi one of their top 25 blogs in their first annual blog index.
 (They said very nice things.
-Thanks, Time.)
+Thanks, TIME.)

 When I began this blog in 2003, I was not a rabbi...yet.
 The blog's original tagline was "When can I run and play with the real rabbis?"
 In September 2005, I became a rabbinic student in the ALEPH rabbinic program, the transdenominational ordination program run by the Jewish Renewal movement.
 After five years of intensive and wonderful learning, I was ordained as a rabbi by ALEPH: the Alliance for Jewish Renewal in 2011.
-In 2012, I received a second ordination from ALEPH as a mashpi'ah (spiritual director.)
+In 2012, I received a second ordination from ALEPH as a mashpi'ah ruchanit (spiritual director.)

 As of July 2011, I serve Congregation Beth Israel (North Adams, MA) as their rabbi.
 I am honored and humbled by that responsibility, and I take great joy in the work.
 We're a friendly, intimate congregation of about 100 member-families.
 If you're in the area, please do visit.

 I hold an MFA from the Bennington Writing Seminars.
-I'm author of five poetry chapbooks, among them What Stays (Bennington Writing Seminars Alumni Chapbook Series, 2002), Through (2009), a self-published collection of poems chronicling the experience of miscarriage and healing, and chaplainbook (laupe house press, 2006), a collection of poems arising out of hospital chaplaincy work.
 My first book-length collection of poems, 70 Faces: Torah poems, was published by Phoenicia Publishing in early 2011.
 My second, Waiting to Unfold, was published by Phoenicia in 2013.
+My third, Open My Lips, is forthcoming from Ben Yehuda Press.
+I'm author of several poetry chapbooks, among them What Stays (Bennington Writing Seminars Alumni Chapbook Series, 2002), Through (2009), a self-published collection of poems chronicling the experience of miscarriage and healing, and chaplainbook (laupe house press, 2006), a collection of poems arising out of hospital chaplaincy work.
+For more on all of these, see my Books page.